benichu/checklister/README.md

 $ script/doc
 ```

-You can bow open your browser at [http://localhost:8808/](http://localhost:8808/)
+You can now open your browser at [http://localhost:8808/](http://localhost:8808/)

 ## Release